Jasminum polyanthum

-Jasminum polyanthum (多花素馨 (Duōhuāsùxīn)), the many-flowered jasmine or pink jasmine, is a species of flowering plant in the olive family Oleaceae, native to China and Myanmar.
+Jasminum polyanthum (多花素馨 (Duōhuāsùxīn)), the many-flowered jasmine, pink jasmine, or white jasmine, is a species of flowering plant in the olive family Oleaceae, native to China and Myanmar.
 A strong evergreen twining climber, it is especially noted for its abundant, highly fragrant pink to white flowers.

 Name

 The Latin specific epithet polyanthum means "many-flowered".

 Description

 When supported, the plant can grow up to 6 m in height.
 The compound leaves with 5 to 9 leaflets are dark green on the upper surface and a lighter green beneath, with glabrous, terete or angular branches.
 The terminal leaflet is noticeably larger than the other leaflets.